 This configuration allows us to give each instance type in our diversified fleet a weight that will count towards our Total units.
 By default, this weight is configured as the number of YARN VCores that the instance type has by default (this would typically equate to the number of EC2 vCPUs) - this way it’s easy to set the Total units to the number of vCPUs we want our cluster to run with, and EMR will select the best instances while taking into account the required number of instances to run.
-For example, if r4.xlarge is the instance type that EMR found to be the least likely to be interrupted and has the lowest price out of our selection, its weight is 4 and our total units (only Spot) is 40, then 10 * r4.xlarge instances will be launched by EMR in the fleet.
+For example, if r4.xlarge is the instance type that EMR found to be the least likely to be interrupted, its weight is 4 and our total units (only Spot) is 32, then 8 * r4.xlarge instances will be launched by EMR in the fleet.
 If my Spark application is memory driven, I can set the total units to the total amount of memory I want my cluster to run with, and change the “Each instance counts as” field to the total memory of the instance, leaving aside some memory for the operating system and other processes.
 For example, for the r4.xlarge I can set its weight to 25.
-If I then set up the Total units to 500 then EMR will bring up 20 * r4.xlrage instances in the fleet.
+If I then set up the Total units to 500 then EMR will bring up 20 * r4.xlarge instances in the fleet.
 Since our executor size is 18 GB, one executor will run on this instance type.

 This option will allow you run your EMR Instance Fleet on Spot Blocks, which are uninterrupted Spot Instances, available for 1-6 hours, at a lower discount compared to Spot Instances.